klust/SupercomputersForStarters/docs/7_Accelerators/7_04_Programming_accelerators.md

 The OpenACC standard is currently controlled by the OpenACC Organization, and though it does count other companies that develop GPUs among its members, it still seems rather dominated by NVIDIA which may explain why other companies are somewhat hesitant to pick up the standard.
-The standard is at the time of writing of this section at version 2.7, released in November 2018.
+The standard is at the time of writing of this section at version 3.1, released in November 2021, but is updated almost annually in November.

 OpenACC is well supported on NVIDIA hardware through the NVIDIA HPC compilers (which is the new name of the PGI compilers adopted after the integration of PGI in NVIDIA).
-GCC offers some support on NVIDIA and some AMD hardware for version 2.6 of the standard since version 10 of the GCC compilers., but the evolution is slow and performance is often not that great.
+GCC offers some support on NVIDIA and some AMD hardware for version 2.6 of the standard (the Nobemver 2017 version) since version 10 of the GCC compilers., but the evolution is slow and performance is often not that great.
 More promising for the future is the work going on in the clang/LLVM community to support OpenACC, as this effort is largely driven by the USA national labs who want to avoid having